GTB-tbsequencing/mutation-catalogue-2023/README.md

 ## Solo algorithm - R implementation
 Contains all scripts necessary to run the SOLO algorithm in R.

+For issues related to this code, email Leonid Chindelevitch <lchindel@ic.ac.uk>

+***
+Before starting work please enusre you have installed all the required packages:

+*conflicted* 1.2.0 (for managing conflicting function names between packages) *haven*      2.5.3 (for converting DTA files into CSV files; may be omitted) *igraph*     1.5.1 (for the graph-based implementation of the SOLO algorithm) *magrittr*   2.0.3 (for syntactic sugar in the code) *tidyverse*  2.0.0 (for data manipulation)
+***
+This folder contains various scripts required to execute the analysis that led to version 2 of the catalogue, once the genomic variants have been extracted.

+It implements a fully ported version of the SOLO algorithm that is at the core of the analysis, and provides an open-source alternative to the STATA codebase.
+***
+To unit-test the SOLO algorithm, run

+setwd("Solo algorithm - R implementation")
+source("Driver.R")
+source("Constants.R")
+source("SOLORefactoring.R")
+stopifnot(testSOLO())

+If no error message is produced, the unit test has been run successfully.
+***
+In additional to the phenotypic & genetic data extracted from our Postgres database, a few complimentory files located in the folder "Input data files for Solo algorithms/additional-data" are necessary to run a full replication of the algorithm

+***
+A full replication of the analysis is run as follows; arguments explained below:

+source("Solo algorithm - R implementation/Driver.R")

+EXTRACTION_ID = "2023-04-25T06_00_10.443990_jr_b741dc136e079fa8583604a4915c0dc751724ae9880f06e7c2eacc939e086536"

+mainDriver(
+    EXTRACTION_ID = EXTRACTION_ID,
+    OUTPUT_DIRECTORY = paste0("Results/", EXTRACTION_ID),
+    SCRIPT_LOCATION_DIR = "Solo algorithm - R implementation",
+    DATA_DIRECTORY = paste0("Input data files for Solo algorithms/", EXTRACTION_ID),
+    NON_DATABASE_DIRECTORY = "Input data files for Solo algorithms/additional-data"
+)

+EXTRACTION_ID is the unique identifier for the preprocessed database containing genotypic and phenotypic information that serves as input for the analysis.
+The default value corresponds to the database extraction provided in the repository.

+OUTPUT_DIRECTORY is the directory to be used for writing all the output files; by default, it is set to "Results/" followed by EXTRACTION_ID to make it unique.

+SCRIPT_LOCATION_DIR is the directory where all the R scripts including this one are located; the default value above works when run using the GitHub repository.

+DATA_DIRECTORY is the directory containing the database extraction;
+the default value above works when run using the GitHub repository.

+NON_DATABASE_DIRECTORY is the directory containing the additional CSV files for the analysis; the default value above works when run using the GitHub repository.

 ## Solo algorithm - Stata implementation
 Contains all scripts necessary to run the SOLO algorithm in Stata.